Oskaroo/Oskaroo/README.md

 ---

 ## About Me
 I am an enthusiast of technology and love building software solutions.
-Currently, I am primarily focused on the .NET ecosystem, where I am gaining experience.
+Currently, I am primarily focused on the .NET, where I am gaining experience.
 However, I am always open to learning new technologies.
 In the near future, I also plan to delve into Java and expand my skills in that area.

 ---